void-linux/void-docs/src/installation/liveimages/prep.md

 After [obtaining an image](./downloading.md), it must be written to a storage device, such as a USB drive, SD card, or CD/DVD.

-## Create a bootable USB drive or SD card on Linux or UNIX
+## Create a bootable USB drive or SD card on Linux

 The `dd` command can be used to copy a live image to a storage device.